 Ashley believes that psychotherapy is most successful when she and her client develop an authentic, non-judgmental therapeutic relationship that opens space for the client to cultivate more relational connectedness, self-compassion, and emotional freedom.
 Working with a client to create an atmosphere in which they are most comfortable, Ms. Armistead may include walking therapy and other physical activities in their time together.
 Her passion for clinical engagement is fueled by her belief that clients come to psychotherapy, not only with pain and struggles, but with inherent value, areas of resilience, and the capacity to grow.
 She enjoys working with a spectrum of cultures.

 Non-Clinical Experience: In addition to nursing and her leadership in Let Me Run, Ashley also has worked extensively with Roof Above, the new organization formed through the merger of Urban Ministry and Men’s Shelter of Charlotte.
 In addition, she has been involved with the Appalachian Service Project, an entity that brings over 15,000 volunteers annually to rural Central Appalachia to repair homes for people living in that region.

-Clinical Team Membership: Ms. Armistead is a member of Presby Psych’s Trauma Recovery Counseling and Psychotherapy Team; Child, Adolescent & Families Team, and our LGBTQ+ Sensitive Counseling and Psychotherapy Team.
+Clinical Team Membership: Ms. Armistead is a member of Presby Psych’s Trauma Recovery Counseling and Psychotherapy Team; Child, Adolescent & Families Team, and our Spirituality Team.

-Location: Ashley practices at our Sharon Road/South Park office where she accepts out-of-network benefits.
+Location: Ashley practices at our Sharon Road/South Park office where she accepts Blue Cross/Blue Shield and out-of-network benefits.